CHAPTER - 3

 In recent years our living standards have improved immensely.
 Our understanding of the world has increased considerably, and as a result we have witnessed remarkable material progress; but unfortunately there hasn’t been a corresponding increase in human happiness.

 There is a lot of suffering in the world today, owing to many problems.
 Indeed, it could be said that there is now more problems and greater unhappiness than ever before.
 This shows that the solution to our problems and those of the society does not simply lie in the technology or knowledge of the external world but in the inner world of self as well.
 Both internal and external worlds are interconnected to us.
-Have we ever thought and looked around what is going on in the world.
+Have we ever thought and looked around what is going on in the world?
 We need to notice right now and note, what we don’t like and what is causing pain to us?
-We are simply glued onto the 114 chapter book assuming it as "complete guide" and some believe that the word “Kitab” and “Quran” are same.
-While the pages of that practical book/script/al-kitab which is embedded within us.
-We simply ignore that script [Zalikal-Kitab] which has immense lessons to offer but we fail to look into it.
+We are simply glued onto the 114 chapter ancient Arabic book assuming it as "complete guide" and some believe that the word “Kitab” and “Quran” are same.
+We are unaware that the pages of that guide book is actually our script/al-kitab which is embedded within us.
+We simply ignore that inherent script [Zalikal-Kitab] which has immense lessons to offer but we fail to look into it.
 Instead of simply pondering and wasting our time and energy on some foreign language for guidance, we need to make an effort to grasp the contents of the universal message from that specific Book which we all possess in our own language (14:4).

 The happiness and suffering are actually states of the mind, and so their main causes cannot be found outside the self.
-The real happiness lies in the connection with the system of consciousness [Allah] which leads to the voluntary submission of the self to the system.
-This voluntarily surrender of the self with complete awareness produces the state of inner peace and tranquility [Muslim].
+The real happiness lies in the establishing of connection with the system of consciousness [Allah] which leads to the voluntary peaceful submission of the self to the internal Kingdom of God.
+This voluntarily surrender of the self with complete awareness produces the state of inner peace and tranquility termed as Muslim in Quranic parlance.
 If our mind is peaceful, we will be happy all the time, regardless of external conditions apart from our basic needs of survival.
 But if it is disturbed or troubled in any other way, we shall never be happy, no matter how good our external conditions would be.

 We can see from this that if we want true, lasting happiness we need to develop and maintain a special mechanism for inner peace.
 The only way to do this is by training our mind through right and positive thoughts – gradually reducing and eliminating the negativity from our life, caused by a agitated state of mind [An-Naas].
 Replacing them with a positive, peaceful state of mind, and that is by having positive thoughts within you.
 Muslim is not a name of any particular community.
-It is an adjective which describes the peaceful and sound state of mind towards his surroundings.
-If the man does not maintain a peaceful environment and covers up his misdeed by justifications is termed as a Kafir in Quranic terminology, it also means ignorant or one who is in dark, means having no knowledge or the one who conceals or covers up the truth.
-This attitude breeds arrogance an attribute of satan.
+It is an adjective which describes the peaceful / humble and sound state of mind towards his surroundings.
+If the man does not maintain a peaceful environment and covers up his misdeed by justifications is termed as a Kafir in Quranic terminology, it also means one who does not manifest his true self honestly or one who is in dark or in ignorance, means having no knowledge or the one who conceals or covers up the truth.
+This attitude breeds arrogance an attribute of Satan.